What is a personal line of credit?

 How does a line of credit work?

-A personal line of credit allows you to obtain approval for borrowing up to a certain line amount, but does not require that you take the money immediately, or even all at once.
-While a line of credit may have fees like annual, maintenance, or advance fees, interest is only charged on the amount currently borrowed, not the total line amount.
-This can provide flexibility without the risk or cost of taking out a large loan.
+A personal line of credit allows you to obtain approval for borrowing up to a certain amount.
+It does not require that you take the money immediately, or even all at once.
+The interest applies only to the borrowed amount, not the whole credit line.
+This setup offers flexibility without the commitment or expense of borrowing the entire approved sum upfront.

-The following is an example of how a line of credit might work in practice based on a line amount of $10,000, a 7% interest rate, and a 2% principal paydown requirement:
+The following is an example of how this might work in practice.
+It’s based on a line amount of $10,000, a 7% interest rate, and a 2% principal paydown requirement:

 How do you pay back a line of credit?